Photo by Tomas Fano, CC BY 2.0 Chic and synonymous with luxurious yachts and glamorous…

 “I’m like your codega, amigo!”
 He told me again.

 “You know, I really don’t want you following me around again today.”

-In Venice Italy the codega was a professional guide, an escort, protector, guide and storyteller for the wealthier class of the medieval and Renaissance Republic.
+In Venice the codega was a professional guide, an escort, protector, guide and storyteller for the wealthier class of the medieval and Renaissance Republic.
 The codega met the visitor or merchant or nobleman at the docks and guided them by lamplight through the city streets, warding off thieves and ghosts and demons until the traveler was safe inside.